 What is the NETWORKDAYS.INTL Function?

-The NETWORKDAYS.INTL Function helps in calculating the number of workdays between two given dates and thus works as a business days calculator.
-It is a built-in function and is categorized as a Date/Time Function.
+The NETWORKDAYS.INTL Function helps in calculating the number of workdays between two given dates and, thus, works as a business days calculator.
+It is a built-in function and is categorized as an Excel Date/Time Function.
 The function was introduced in MS Excel 2010.

 =NETWORKDAYS.INTL(start_date, end_date, [weekend], [holidays])

 The NETWORKDAYS.INTL function includes the following arguments: